kej715/DtCyber/NOS1.3/README.md

 they will operate correctory for this NOS 1.3 distribution.
 - **customize-plato.job** : a job to build the *PLATO* subsystem PP program named *PPA* so that it will operate correctly for this NOS 1.3 distribution.
+- **customize-runner.job** : a job to modify the *RUNNER* utility and associated management commands so that they will operate correctly for this NOS 1.3 distribution.
 - **customize-sysui.job** : a job to modify the *SUI* command so that it will operate correctly for this NOS 1.3 distribution.